Ivar-Rydstrom/Ivar-Rydstrom.github.io/projects/_posts/2020-6-18-youtube-modifications.md

 ## Implementation

-I wrote this script in JavaScript, intented to be used using an injection client such as [Tampermonkey](https://www.tampermonkey.net/).
+I wrote this script in JavaScript, intended to be used using an injection client such as [Tampermonkey](https://www.tampermonkey.net/).

 The biggest challenge was accommodating for asynchronous "[lazy loading](https://en.wikipedia.org/wiki/Lazy_loading)," which the new Polymer layout utilized heavily.
 Lazy loading makes it extremely difficult to predict when DOM elements will be accessible.
 In certain cases, it is enough to attach an Event Listener, listening for the `load` event of an existing element.
 However, in the case of Lazy Loading, many elements don't exist at all until the very moment they are needed.

 To combat this, I heavy relied on Mutation Observers, which is a class native to JavaScript whose purpose is to run a callback function whenever a selected DOM element property is changed (called a *mutation*).
 A Mutation Observer can be attached to a root element such as `document` or `body`, and the callbacks can be manually parsed until we confirm a certain child element has been created.
-This allows for the detecton of newly created or removed elements which may not have existed before.
+This allows for the detection of newly created or removed elements which may not have existed before.

 ### Example usage of Mutation Observers
 ~~~javascript